mood481/ngx-simple-logger/projects/macto/ngx-simple-logger/README.md

-Simple logger for Angular (work in progress)
+Simple logger for Angular apps